-In this section, we evaluate the effectiveness of LoPD in the software plagiarism case, where one program is a semantics-preserving transformation of the other program.
-We have 6 tested programs as shown in Table III: thttpd, mini_httpd, 7-Zip, gzip, Ford-Fulkerson maximum flow implementation and tcc.
-The input variables of thttpd and mini_httpd are the HTTP requests and the output states are the HTTP response according to a particular request.
-The input variables of the Ford-Fulkerson maximum flow implementation are a flow network and the output state is the calculated maximum flow.
-For the other three programs, the input variables are the input files and the output states are the generated new files.
+In this experiment, we evaluate the effectiveness of LoPD in the software plagiarism case, where one program is a semantics-preserving transformation of the other program.
+We have 10 tested programs: thttpd, mini\httpd, 7-Zip, gzip, exiv2, faad2, tar, scp, Ford-Fulkerson maximum flow implementation and tcc.
+The input variables of thttpd and mini\httpd are the